voostindie/vincents-productivity-suite-for-alfred/README.md

 But please remember that I've had exactly one person in mind while creating this suite: me. *Your mileage may vary!*

-**Update August 2019**: This is version 2.0 of this tool.
-It's, among others, a big refactoring.
-I deleted some plugins, added some new ones, revamped the Alfred workflow and added a CLI.
-Version 2 is **not** backwards compatible with the previous version.
-So, first check below whether this tool is still for you.
-If not, don't upgrade!
+**Update October 2020**: This is version 3.0 of this tool.
+More than one year after version 2.0, from August 2019!
+The biggest change on the outside is that commands are now grouped by the type of entity instead of by the plugin that provides them.
+That seems like a small thing, but actually it makes the naming of the commands much more reasonable.
+Internally a lot has changed as well.
+There's now a much better decoupling of plugin classes from each other.
+But the configuration file hasn't changed.

 ## So, what's this all about?